Lab safety rules: 5 things you need to remember when working in a lab

 Are you ready to work in a real lab?
 Read on to find out and try our Lab Safety simulation to test your skills!

 To stay safe in a lab, you have to remember a number of important lab safety rules to ensure that you come out in one, healthy piece.
-Review the 5 points below in order to get a
+Review the 5 points below in order to get a handle on the basics.

 1. Dress appropriately